CrumpLab/conflictPower/README.md

 Can be loaded directly from R command line

-Make sure you have the devtools package installed and loaded
+Make sure you have the devtools package installed.
 ```
 install.packages("devtools")
-library(devtools)
 ```

 Then, run in the console:

 ```
-install_github("CrumpLab/conflictPower")
+devtools::install_github("CrumpLab/conflictPower")
 ```